 We are subject to various claims and legal proceedings that arise in the ordinary course of our business activities.
-Although the outcome of any legal proceedings cannot be predicted with certainty, as of June 30, 2023, our ultimate liability, if any, is not expected to have a material effect on our financial position or operations.
+Although the outcome of any legal proceedings cannot be predicted with certainty, as of September 30, 2023, our ultimate liability, if any, is not expected to have a material effect on our financial position or operations.

 On April 13, 2023, and on May 16, 2023, we and certain of our executive officers and directors were named as defendants in two substantially similar securities class action lawsuits, captioned Shnayder v.
 Allbirds, Inc., et al., Case No. 23-cv-01811-AMO and Delgado v.
 Allbirds, Inc., et al., Case No. 23-cv-02372-AMO, filed in the United States District Court for the Northern District of California.
 These lawsuits allege that we violated Sections 10(b) and 20(a) of the Securities and Exchange Act of 1934 and U.S. Securities and Exchange Commission Rule 10b-5, 17 C.F.R. § 240.10b-5, promulgated thereunder, and Sections 11 and 15 of the Securities Act of 1933 by making materially false and/or misleading statements about our business, operations and prospects.
 The plaintiffs seek damages in an unspecified amount.
 On July 25, 2023, the court entered an order consolidating the two cases, appointing lead plaintiffs, and approving lead plaintiffs' selection of lead counsel.
-We intend to vigorously defend against these lawsuits.
+On September 15, 2023, lead plaintiffs filed a consolidated amended complaint against the same group of defendants and asserting the same claims.
+We filed a motion to dismiss the consolidated complaint on November 3, 2023.
+We intend to vigorously defend against this lawsuit.